 The Coroner's Office will contact relatives and inform them of the process.
-If you have any queries about the procedures involved, the Coroner's Office or the hospital Bereavement Service will be able to help you.
+If you have any queries about the procedures involved, the Coroner's Office or the hospital Bereavement service will be able to help you.

-A Coroner can order a post-mortem examination without asking the relatives' permission, although the relatives are informed.
+A Coroner can order a post-mortem examination without asking relatives' permission, although the relatives are informed.
 Depending on the cause of death, the Coroner may decide that no further investigation is needed.
 In these cases, the Coroner will complete the relevant paperwork and send it direct to the Register Office.
-You will be notified of this and can then arrange to register the death.
+You will be notified of this and then you can make arrangements, refer to "How to Register".